Kourtney Gibson

 Kourtney Gibson (July 5, 1981) is an American business executive.
-She is Chief Client Officer and Senior Executive Vice President of TIAA.
+She is Chief Executive Officer of TIAA Retirement Solutions.
 She was formerly the president and vice executive chairman of Loop Capital, a privately held investment banking firm.
 Gibson is also on the boards of MarketAxess and Viterbo University, and was previously on the boards of University of Miami and Lululemon Athletica.

 Early life and education

 Gibson was born at St. Luke's Memorial Hospital in Racine, Wisconsin on July 5, 1981.
 She attended J.I.
 Case High School in Racine, where she was an honors student and captain of the cheerleading squad.
 She turned down a full ride at University of Wisconsin and other universities to attend University of Miami.

 She received an MBA from the Kellogg School of Management at Northwestern University and a BBA from the University of Miami.
 Gibson originally intended to study to become a bilingual pediatrician, but decided to pursue business while studying at the University of Miami.